 Foreign Currency Invoice

 You can send a foreign currency invoice, but only if the invoice is zero-rated.
-For standard rated tax invoices, you should make a conversion to SA Rand, and include the converted figures in the Tax Invoice.
-Foreign Currency Invoice stamp is required for invoicing in South Africa.
+For standard-rated tax invoices, you should make a conversion to SA Rand, and include the converted figures in the Tax Invoice.
+A Foreign Currency Invoice stamp is required for invoicing in South Africa.

 Generally, if the value of goods supplied annually exceeds 5,000 ZAR, then you need to submit a tax invoice.
 Your SA tax invoice should also include the following details: